-Each year I have students who struggle with their fine motor skills.
-I believe many kids these day are often more into screens than building, crafting and so many other tinkering activities.
-In the classroom, many teachers are feeling the push for academics that it is not always happening in the classroom either.
-I decided to put together some fine motor kids that will hopefully give my students the opportunity to build their fine motor muscles.
+Each year I have students who struggle with fine motor skills.
+I believe many kids these days are more into screen activities rather than building, crafting, and many other fine motor activities.
+In the classroom, many teachers feel the pressure to focus on academics.
+Fine motor activities often get pushed aside.
+I decided to put together fine motor kids that will hopefully give my students the opportunity to build their fine motor muscles.

 Fine Motor Activities

-Before I went out and bought a bunch of things, I first looked to see what I already had.
+Before I went out and bought a bunch of items, I first looked to see what I already had.
 Most items I used were found in my house or classroom.
 Here are some of the kit contents.

 If you don’t have some or any of these items, you can find links to some of the items below.

 Fine Motor Kit Supplies

-For the individual kits, I wanted something that I could store if need be.
+For the individual kits, I wanted something that I could store easily.
 These photo storage kits work great.
 There are 16 individual containers in the box, which makes for 16 fine motor kits.
-Each photo container has a clasp that the students have to open, which helps with those fine motor skills.
+Each photo container has a clasp that students have to open, which helps build those fine motor muscles.

 - Iris Photo Storage– Mine were found at Michael’s and I used a coupon, bonus!!